Koluskomtu/flex/_posts/2016-10-26-knitting-hats.md

 prior, however, procrastinated and never got rolling with it until after heart surgery and a visit to Iceland for a music festival (Airwaves) in 2015.
-After speaking with a gardening client this spring while working for Black Birch Landscaping Co, about the Icelandic sweater I was knitting, she mentioned I could have her knitting machines, yes plural, because she was moving and hadn't used them in years. \\
+After speaking with a gardening client this spring while working for Black Birch Landscaping Co, about the Icelandic sweater I was knitting, she mentioned I could have her knitting machines (yes plural) , because she was moving and hadn't used them in years. \\
 \\
 <img style="float: left; padding: 8px 3px 0px 7px;" src="/flex/images/stiped hat 2.jpg">